s-schumann/tadhack-2015-london/README.md

 # TADHack 2015 London

-Project for TADHack 2015 in London
+Project for TADHack 2015 in London (11./12.
+April 2015).

 ## Fixed-To-Mobile Number Mapper

 This service maps a fixed number to a mobile number purely based on calling line identification.
+It is based on a self-developed API, Nexmo for handling SMS, and Restcomm for handling fixed line calls and their authentication logic.

 ### Directories